 It takes quite a bit to make your home run and there are multiple decisions to be made.
-Bryant Heating & Cooling Service Experts is here to assist in making one of those decisions an easier one: heat pump versus furnace.
+Bryant Heating & Cooling Service Experts is here to assist in making one of those decisions an easier one: furnace VS heat pump.

-No matter where you live, you can always choose a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump pulls heat from the air outside your home, and brings it inside your home.
-This is why when temperatures start dropping beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to provide sufficient heat to your home to keep you warm and comfortable.
+Wherever you live, you can always choose a furnace because a furnace will heat your home no matter the weather conditions outside; however, a heat hump pulls heat from the air outside your home, and brings it inside your home.
+This is why when temperatures start dropping beneath 50 degrees Fahrenheit, it becomes harder for a heat pump to provide adequate heat to your home to keep you warm and cozy.

-If you currently live in a region where you could go with either a heat pump or a furnace, there are some things to consider.
-Heat pumps are highly energy efficient since they use electricity to transfer heat from one section to another and do not actually have to create heat themselves.
-They simply move heat that already exists from one place to another, such as from outside your home to the inside of your home.
+If you currently live in a region where you could go with either a heat pump or a furnace, there are some things to think about.
+Heat pumps are highly energy efficient since they utilize electricity to transfer heat from one area to another and do not actually have to generate heat themselves.
+They simply move heat that already exists from one area to another, such as from outside your home to the inside of your home.

 A furnace could sometimes be less costly to install but tends to cost more to use due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.

-Still not sure which heating system is right for you?
+Still not sure which heating system is best for you?
 No sweat!
-Call Bryant Heating & Cooling Service Experts at 226-773-3357 and we’ll come out to review your options and provide you a no-charge in-home estimate.
-We look forward to hearing from you!
+Call Bryant Heating & Cooling Service Experts at 226-773-3357 and we’ll come out to go over your options and provide you a no-charge in-home estimate.
+We can’t wait to hear from you!